MlXE/clipmd-firefox/CONVERSION_NOTES.md

 ## Overview

 This document summarizes the conversion of [ClipMD](https://github.com/AnswerDotAI/clipmd) from a Chrome extension to Firefox.
-The Firefox version maintains feature parity while adapting to Firefox's extension architecture.
+The Firefox version attempts to maintains feature parity while adapting to Firefox's extension architecture.

 ## Feature Comparison